Allah determines who becomes President — Imam Onike

-The chief Missioner, Nasrul-lah-il-Fatih Society, Sheikh AbduAzeez Onike has expressed hope that the next election will give birth to a greater Nigeria.
+The Chief Missioner, Nasrul-lah-il-Fatih Society, NASFAT, Sheikh AbdulAzeez Onike expressed hope that the next election will give birth to a greater Nigeria.
 In a chat with Vanguard, Sheikh Onike said there will be a successful transition to a new democratic government.

 Kindly share your candid expectation on the forthcoming 2023 General Elections?